AK-Homberger/Alexa-Face-Recognition-with-ESP32CAM/README.md

 if (detected_face) {  // A general face has been recognised (no name so far)
       if (align_face(detected_face, image_matrix, aligned_face) == ESP_OK) {  // Align face

-        // Switch LED on to give mor light for recognition digitalWrite(LED_BUILTIN, HIGH); // LED on
+        // Switch LED on to give more light for recognition digitalWrite(LED_BUILTIN, HIGH); // LED on
         led_on_millis = millis();        // Set on time